SLClayton/sams-test-tf-provider/README.md

-A basic test provider to try out releasing and importing
+A basic test provider to try out releasing and importing.